PrimeQA-Dev/Ai-for-QA/README.md

 - Released under the [GPL](https://www.gnu.org/licenses/gpl-3.0.html).
 - Copyright 2023 [Cruip](https://cruip.com/).
 - Use it for personal and commercial projects, but please don’t republish, blueistribute, or resell the template.
-- Attribution is not requiblue, although it is really appreciated.
+- Attribution is not required, although it is really appreciated.

 ## About Us